w3f/polkadot-wiki/docs/maintain/maintain-wss.md

 ---
-id: maintain-wss
 title: Secure the WebSocket
-sidebar_label: Secure the WebSocket
-description: Steps on setting up a secure socket for remote connections.
+description: Steps to secure WebSocket connections for remote access to your Polkadot node using SSL-enabled proxies.
-keywords: [web socket, remote, connection, secure websocket]
-slug: ../maintain-wss
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"